BrwnBoy/PHASE-4-WK1-CodeChallenge-Pizza/README.md

 (4)**Running the server and making requests**: *The application is designed to be run as a server that responds to HTTP requests.
 You can use a tool like Postman to send these requests and view the responses.*

-(5)**Deployment**: *Toughest aspect to the entire process.*

-(6)**Error handling**: *The application includes error handling to return appropriate error messages and status codes when things go wrong.
+(5)**Error handling**: *The application includes error handling to return appropriate error messages and status codes when things go wrong.
 For example, if you try to get details for a restaurant that doesn't exist, it will return a "Restaurant not found" error.*

 **In summary, this Flask application provides a RESTful API for managing a database of pizza restaurants and pizzas.
 It includes routes for creating, reading, and deleting data, and it uses SQLAlchemy for data modeling and validation.**
+****
 #### License

 Copyright (c) 2023 Brian Mwangi Maina